animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="paragraph">

-To make short work of creating Spring, {data-store-name} persistent client or server applications, annotate your application class with `@EnableEntityDefinedRegions`, `@EnableGemfireRepositories` and `@EnableIndexing`, as follows:
+To make short work of creating Spring, GemFire persistent client or server applications, annotate your application class with `@EnableEntityDefinedRegions`, `@EnableGemfireRepositories` and `@EnableIndexing`, as follows: